emmanuelferragne/academic-kickstart/content/tutorial/_index.md

 The LaTeX template for your thesis offers [this type of output] (memoirthesis.pdf) and can be downloaded [here] (latexTemplate.zip).

-In case you are interested in a PhD, see my [quick FAQ in French] (guideThese.pdf) and feel free to  [send me and email](mailto:emmanuel.ferragne@u-paris.fr?subject=PhD query).
+In case you are interested in a PhD, see my [quick FAQ in French] (guideThese.pdf) and feel free to  [send me an email](mailto:emmanuel.ferragne@u-paris.fr?subject=PhD query).

 ## <!--Divers-->